 Determining whether tax liability is dischargeable is a complex process that requires the advice of probably both a tax attorney and a bankruptcy attorney.
 If you have tax liability that you are unable to pay and would like to discharge in bankruptcy, you should seek the advice of a bankruptcy attorney.
 Before you meet with the attorney, you would probably benefit from ordering a tax transcript from the IRS, which is free.
 Local tax offices in Georgia can be found here.
 The tax transcript will give your attorney important dates that are necessary in the process of determining whether the tax debt is dischargeable in bankruptcy.

-If you have questions and would like to schedule a free consultation with an attorney, call the Law Offices of Dixon Davis, LLC at (404) 593-2720 to schedule an appointment.
+If you have questions and would like to schedule a free consultation with an attorney, call the Law Offices of Charles Clapp at (404) 585-0040 to schedule an appointment.